rodo/postgresql-data-historization/README.md

 ## Create foreign server

-In case of the extension pg_cron is installed in another database you can automaticcaly create the entries through foreign data wrapper,
+In case of the extension pg_cron is installed in another database you can automaticcaly create the entries through foreign data wrapper.

+Be aware of adding the right `search_path` option if the pg_cron extension is not set in public schema.
+By default pg_cron is installed in the schema named `cron`

 ```sql
 CREATE EXTENSION dblink;